 Trust is a feeling that begins to emerge when we have a sense that another person or organization is driven by things other than their own self-gain.
-You must earn trust by communicating and demostrating that you share the same values and beliefs.
+You must earn trust by communicating and demonstrating that you share the same values and beliefs.

 4. COMMUNICATION ISN'T ABOUT SPEAKING, IT'S ABOUT LISTENING

 Most companies have logos, but few have been able to convert those logos into meaningful symbols.
 Most companies are bad at communicating what they believe, their "WHY."
 Without clarity of "WHY," a logo is nothing more than just that.
-To say that a logo stands for quality, service, innovation and the like only reinforces its status as just a logo.
-These qualities are about the company and not the about the cause.
+To say that a logo stands for quality, service, innovation and the like only reinforce its status as just a logo.
+These qualities are about the company and not about the cause.

 For a logo to become a symbol, people must be inspired to use that logo to say something about who they are.
 In his book, "START WITH WHY" Sinek shares the profound example of Harley Davidson.

 There are people who walk around with Harley-Davidson tattoos on their bodies -- and some of them don't even own the product!
 Why would a rational person tattoo a corporate logo on their bodies?
 Harley Davidson has been crystal clear about what they believe.
 After years of discipline about their "WHY" and being consistent in everything they say or do, their logo has become a symbol.
 It no longer identifies a company and it's products; it identifies a belief.